brmcdoug/programmability/GRPC_Client_tutorial.md

 sudo pip install grpcio
 ```

-2. One or more IOS-XR routers running 6.x code.
+2. One or more reachable IOS-XR routers running 6.x code.
 Note: the client has been tested mostly on 6.1.1
 3. Configure GRPC server on your router(s)

 ```